radu2020/deliveryhero/README.md

 ## Deleting a Stack via AWS CLI

+If no longer needed, the stack can be removed easily via the CLI:

 ```bash
 aws cloudformation delete-stack --stack-name <your-stack-name>
 ```

 # API Endpoint Documentation

 ## Endpoint: `GET /vendor/{vendor_id}`